MySQL® settings

 Innodb change buffering

-All interfacesDetermines which secondary index changes will be temporarily stored in the Innodb change buffer before being written to the disk.
+All interfacesDetermines which secondary index changes will be temporarily stored in the Innodb change buffer before being written to disk.

-For more information, see this MySQL® guide
+For more information, see this MySQL® article

 . -